cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 ## News
+*[Sep, 2023] Our paper "Data minimization at inference time" was accepted to NeurIPS 2023.
 *[May, 2023] I will serve as  Program Committee Member for NeurIPS 2023.
 * [Mar, 2023] Two papers accepted at IJCAI 2023.
 * [Sep, 2022] Our paper "Pruning has a disparate impact on model accuracy" was accepted to NeurIPS 2022.
 It was nomiated for best paper award ~